Spartan Support Network

 2. Sign in to Spartan Connect using your SJSU ID and password.
-When your home page loads, click on the Issue Alert link.
+When your home page loads, click on the Issue Notification link.

-4. When the Issue Alert page loads, fill out the form.
+4. When the Issue Notification page loads, fill out the form.
 Enter either the student’s name or ID number.

 5. Select a reason you would like to refer the student.
 Please choose the reason you feel is most important to the referral; you can put additional details in the comments to clarify if needed.